skydive-project/skydive/contrib/pipelines/secadvisor/README.md

 If the secadvisor log shows a "connection refused" error, verify that the proper address of the skydive analyzer is specified under "analyzers".

 If the secadvisor log shows a credentials error, verify that the credential fields (<"access_key", "secret_key"> for minio, and <"api_key", "iam_endpoint"> for IBM COS) are properly set in the secadvisor.yml file.

+If the secadvisor log shows an overflow and states that flows were discarded, check that max_flow_array_size is defined to some reasonable positive number.

 ## How to run tests